PeterGy/deconvolution/README.md

 Place the correlated file into the 'reconstructions' folder (you might have to create it manually).

 In order to run the program:
-1. Process the data file using PulseHeightExtractor.py.
-Use command line arguments to select the bars you want to extract or edit the file direcctly.
+1. Process the data file using `ldmx python3 PulseHeightExtractor.py`.
+Use command line arguments or edit the file directly to select the bars you want to extract.
+Each bar takes a few minutes, so run the script in parallel for each bar on a supercomputer to make it economical.
+The two bash scripts can help.

-ldmx python3 PulseHeightExtractor.py
-ldmx python3 PulseHeightAnalyser.py
+2. Analyse the extracted data files using `ldmx python3 PulseHeightAnalyser.py`.
+By default, it analyses layers 3-15, providing a plot of the three functions and also summary analysis plots of the whole detector.
+Edit the file directly to select the bars you want to analyse.